 - Purchase a leather or pleather padfolio for your resumes

 - Include a pen & extra paper for notes tucked inside

-- Smiles & eye contact to make a great impression
+- Smile & maintain eye contact to make a great impression

 - Firm handshakes for both men & women

-- Always pick up a business card when you meet with an Employer, so you can write a thank you note within 24 hours incorporating the notes you’ve written after speaking to an Employer.
+- Always pick up a business card when you meet with an employer, so you can write a thank you note within 24 hours incorporating the notes you’ve written on the back of the card after speaking to the employer.

 - We have a bag check, so you can always leave your backpack, purse, coat, or other items there.
 Be unburdened as you navigate the career fair floor.